Burn Witch Burn (Night of the Eagle)- 1962

 This leads to a series of bad events.

 Norman is accused of rape by a student and other dire circumstances occur.
-This is assumed by Tansy to be the result of the destruction of her witchcraft.
+Tansy assumes this is a result of the destruction of her witchcraft.

-As the film progresses, I found the action to be a bit confusing from a story-line perspective, but that was admittedly okay.
-I simply went with it and enjoyed it.
+As the film progressed, I found the action confusing from a story-line perspective, but that was admittedly okay.
+I went with it and enjoyed it.

 For instance, the plot thickens when some enormous eagle affixed on the front of the university building comes into play.
 Or the sinister university secretary’s motives are revealed.

 Worth mentioning are the thunderstorm’s special effects and ambiance.
-I found the heavy storm to be crucial in making Burn Witch Burn an effective horror film.
+I found the heavy storm crucial in making Burn Witch Burn an effective horror film.
 It gave a heavy dose of spookiness to events and the atmosphere was spot on.

-Burn Witch Burn is a fun, late-night horror flick that does not take itself too seriously but is a worthy film for horror fans to partake in and enjoy.
+Burn Witch Burn (1962) is a fun, late-night horror flick that does not take itself too seriously but is a worthy film for horror fans to partake in and enjoy.

 An underappreciated British horror flick.